Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 disp(denoised_img) #Image after denoising
 ```

+To continue training the neural network; end-to-end or to fine-tune it, you will need to adjust some of the variables at the top of the `denoiser-multi-gpu` training file.
+Specifically, variables indicating the location of your datasets and locations to save logs and checkpoints to.

 ##Incomplete!

 This repository is still in the works!
 I'm in the process of writing up a paper, publishing the training, validation and test data and neatening up my source code.
 Nevertheless, the neural network published here is now in a working state.